obdayo/Supplier-Performance-Dashboard/README.md

 * Added Index Colunm to each dimension tables, using the numbers as IDs.

-* Used Merge queries to merge the IDs on the dimension tables with the Fact table using inner join.
+* Made use of Merge queries to merge the IDs on the dimension tables with the Fact table using inner join.